PanaPapad/UnitedApp/TechDoc.md

 ## Ideal Alpha version

-- [ ] Application can provide static data and use it answer basic questions using LLMs.
+- [ ] Application can provide static data and use it to answer basic questions using LLMs.

 > **User**: *'What were the last 6 results for ManU?'*
 > **App**: *'ManU has won 7 out of the last 6 matches.'*